leikareipa/rallysported-frontend/README.md

     </tr>
 </table>

 \* Tested on an iPad (iPadOS).
-The in-canvas UI doesn't show (possibly a problem with the use of JavaScript's `include()`).
+The in-canvas UI doesn't show (possibly a problem with the use of JavaScript's `import()`).
 On Chrome, pressing the HTML UI's "Download" button does nothing.

 # Authors and credits
 The principal author of RallySportED-js is the one-man Tarpeeksi Hyvae Soft (see on [GitHub](https://github.com/leikareipa) and the [Web](https://www.tarpeeksihyvaesoft.com)).